-- 2.9 An Issues and Options document and accompanying Residents' Questionnaire were published for local informal consultation in February 2017.
-The Issues and Options full document set out the main identified planning issues for the NDP and possible policy options for addressing these issues. - 2.10 The Questionnaire asked 26 questions on the vision and objectives for the Plan, housing, environment, the local economy, flooding, and other issues (sustainable community, and traffic, transport and access).
+- 2.16 An Issues and Options document and accompanying Residents' Questionnaire were published for local informal consultation in February 2017.
+The Issues and Options full document set out the main identified planning issues for the NDP and possible policy options for addressing these issues. - 2.17 The Questionnaire asked 26 questions on the vision and objectives for the Plan, housing, environment, the local economy, flooding, and other issues (sustainable community, and traffic, transport and access).
 Most of the questions were in multiple-choice format, and also offered the chance to make further comments.
 The remaining questions were open, asking for views on various planning matters.
-The questions were organised into 14 groups of 'policy options', to facilitate making best use of the survey findings to inform the planning policies in the Neighbourhood Development Plan. - 2.11 Copies of the Questionnaires were hand delivered to all households in the Group Parish by volunteer distributors from the NDP Steering Group.
+The questions were organised into 14 groups of 'policy options', to facilitate making best use of the survey findings to inform the planning policies in the Neighbourhood Development Plan. - 2.18 Copies of the Questionnaires were hand delivered to all households in the Group Parish by volunteer distributors from the NDP Steering Group.
 All residents aged 16 and over were invited to take part in the survey.
 Completed questionnaires were hand-collected (with return visits being made as necessary).
 Overall, 119 completed questionnaires were collected or returned.
-This is equivalent to 31.6% of the Neighbourhood Area population aged 16 and over (Census 2011). - 2.12 Residents were invited to attend drop-in events at Canon Frome Court on 17th March 5pm 8pm or The Stables on Sunday 19th March 2pm 6pm.
-Unfortunately these were rather
+This is equivalent to 31.6% of the Neighbourhood Area population aged 16 and over (Census 2011). - 2.19 Residents were invited to attend drop-in events at Canon Frome Court on 17th March 5pm 8pm or The Stables on Sunday 19th March 2pm 6pm.
+Unfortunately, the event at the Stables was rather poorly attended although more people attended the Canon Frome Court event.

-- poorly attended Steering group please provide more details can you remember how many came?
-I think the one in Canon Frome Court was better attended?
-If you can give numbers that would be helpful. - 2.13 The Issues and Options consultation was publicised on the parish council's website, parish magazine (steering group advise) and in the introduction to the Questionnaire delivered to local households.
-Copies of both the full Issues and Options document and the Questionnaire are provided in the NDP website under "Public Consultation" or "Process" pages Clerk / SG please check and make sure everything is provided on website under clear headings. - 2.14 DJN Planning Limited was commissioned to undertake a full analysis of the results of the Issues and Options consultation.
+- 2.20 The Issues and Options consultation was publicised on the parish council's website and in the introduction to the Questionnaire delivered to local households.
+Copies of both the full Issues and Options document and the Questionnaire are provided in the NDP website under "Public Consultation" or "Process" pages . - 2.21 DJN Planning Limited was commissioned to undertake a full analysis of the results of the Issues and Options consultation.
 The full report is published on the evidence base section of the NDP website.
 The summary of the analysis is provided below: